NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 Red blood cells contain specific enzymes that help maintain the cell's metabolic functions and integrity.
 Examples of these enzymes include carbonic anhydrase, which catalyzes the conversion of carbon dioxide into bicarbonate ions, and glycolytic enzymes, which are involved in the metabolism of glucose for energy production.

 ![](https://i.ibb.co/r2jNQSy/whitebloodcells.jpg)

-## White Blood Cells
+#White Blood Cells

+White blood cells, also known as leukocytes, are a crucial component of the immune system.
+They are responsible for defending the body against infections, foreign substances, and abnormal cells.
 White Blood cells come in 5 different varieties:

 *   Neutrophils (62%)
 *   Lymphocytes (30%)